-Fresno is a large city located in the state of California.
-With a population of 520,052 people and 127 constituent neighborhoods, Fresno is the fifth largest community in California.
+Fresno is a very large city located in the state of California.
+With a population of 544,510 people and 135 constituent neighborhoods, Fresno is the fifth largest community in California.

-The per capita income in Fresno in 2010 was $19,226, which is lower middle income relative to California and the nation.
-This equates to an annual income of $76,904 for a family of four.
+The per capita income in Fresno in 2018 was $26,368, which is lower middle income relative to California and the nation.
+This equates to an annual income of $105,472 for a family of four.
 However, Fresno contains both very wealthy and poor people as well.
-Fresno also has one of the higher rates of people living in poverty in the nation, with 30.64% of its population below the federal poverty line.

 The most common language spoken in Fresno is English.
 Other important languages spoken here include Spanish and Miao/Hmong.